freref/polytrack-exchange/README.md

 # Polytrack Exchange

 A central place for people to find tracks, leaderboard, stats and more for the game [PolyTrack](https://www.kodub.com/apps/polytrack).
-The website is written in Golang and HTMX.
+The website is written in Golang and HTMX and uses the standard librbary for templating.

 ## Requirements